gadeatric/gadeatric/README.md

-###  ✨ Hi there!!! 🧙🏻‍♀️ 👋🏻
+###  ✨ Hi there!!! 🧙🏻‍♀️

-I'm Gadea, a junior data analysis with an academic background on psychology and social sciences.
+I'm Gadea, a junior data analysis with an academic background on psychology and social research.

 - 👩🏻‍💻 I’m currently working on developing my data analysis skills!

 - 🌱 I’m currently learning Tableau and data storytelling

-- 💬 Ask me about my interest on social media and on-line communities analysis
+- 💬 Ask me about the wonder of for loops for data processing optimization ✨

 - 📫 How to reach me: cgautric@gmail.com ❗️